 Of course the real answer is not to use a 15+ year old printer, or to pay for the correct PPD, or to write (or hire a consultant to write) a custom PPD.
 If no models listed seem a reasonable choice, choose a generic “PostScript” or “PCL”printer.

 lprcommand to print a copy of your system's

 /etc/passwdfile, including a page header with the date and your name in it.
 You can either pipe the output of

 prman pages for details.
 What error message(s) did you get when you tried this?

 lpoptionscommand.
 What was the exact command used to set your default printer?
 In what file is that option recorded?

 lpoptions(changes made using this command as root don't set the root user's defaults but the system-wide defaults), go back to the CUPS web page, select your printer from the “Printers” tab, and make it the default using the “Administration” drop-down list of commands.
 What file gets modified when you set system-wide CUPS defaults this way?
 Verify the default works by printing something.
 (As before, make sure no one else is printing when you try this, and remember to recycle and not discard used paper.)

 The last step is to determine a maintenance schedule, and to order the correct supplies (replacement parts for the printer elements that wear out after a certain number of pages have been printed, toner, cleaning supplies, etc.) in a timely fashion.

-After trying to locate the information you may come to the Hewlett-Packard support site for this printer.
-You should be able to find manuals describing the use and setup of the printer, and maintenance information.
+If you have an HP printer, locate the information you from the Hewlett-Packard support site for your printer.
+You should be able to find manuals describing the use and setup of the printer, as well as maintenance information.
 (In reality, older printer models may not have the information available.
 You can try the Internet Archive and try to locate an archived version of the information you need.)

-A printout of the CUPS test page that you produced,
+In the past, you would turn in a printout of the CUPS test page that

 /etc/passwd file, and a